9th May, 2016

 We were walking on the glacial bed.
 It wasn’t steep but was slippery.
 We were fortunate that the layer of fresh snow over the hard glacial ice below, gave us some grip.
 Nevertheless, I slipped once and found myself all over the floor.
 Dhananjoy and the porters came rushing, but I indicated that I was fine.
 We turned our heads to a call from Niladri and saw him filming our journey.
 He kept insisting to move in certain angles or directions so that he could cover the background properly.
 At that time, I felt that to be an unnecessary waste of time since we were all tired and the only thought was to cross the pass as soon as possible.
 But today, I look back and thank him.
 We now cherish watching the video seating on comfortable armchairs describing the incidents to our families as if they were from a nail-biting thriller.

 It was 10 AM.
 There was a stupa with Mani stones.
 Colorful prayer flags flapped around in the wind.
 It was a familiar sight on a high Himalayan pass.
 I was feeling dizzy.
 As if someone placed a heavy stone on my head.
 The world seemed to move in slow motion as I turned my head around.
 I guess, that’s what they call mountain sickness.
 It was the first time on this trek, I felt sick.
-Guide Raju pulled out packed sandwiches from his bag and gave us.
+Guide Raju handed out packed sandwiches to us from his bag (which were to serve as our lunch).
 It was hard to chew and more importantly, I had no desire left to eat.
 But I knew that I had to gobble something down (if needed, pushed down by gulps of water) my throat if I were to stay fit enough to reach the day’s destination, which was more than half way ahead.
 The porters headed down the slopes first.
 After resting for sometime, we started to descend, but soon discovered that the entire slope down the other side of the pass, was covered with snow.
 We didn’t have crampons on our boots, which made it a difficult task to traverse down the slippery slopes.
 Guide Raju asked me to stay behind while others moved ahead.
 Everyone else went down, but I waited.
 Then I saw Doranath coming up and I started to go down with him.
 Doranath embarked on an impossible task of walking backwards down the slope while holding my hand.
 At every step, he kicked the snow and ice with his boot to carve out flat steps for me to place my feet upon.
 Once I did, he started doing the same for my next step and this pattern continued till we reached a place where the steepness was somewhat less.
 That’s where he handed the baton to Raju and went down with the loads.
 I continued while Raju kept vigil from behind.
 On one of the slopes, Raju himself slipped and toppled.
 His legs went through the gap between mine.
 The slide was arrested just in time so that he didn’t push me over the rocks.
 We both breathed a sigh of relief!

 The clouds already started gathering and when I looked back towards the pass, it was already covered.
 I reached the base, finally.
 As we halted briefly to take some rest, my mouth went dry.
 Water was precious and there was very little left of it.
 We kept moving.
 The trail was not steep and most importantly, the pass and its snow was now behind us.
 But we still had a long way to go.
 My ears were blocked and everything I heard, appeared to come from behind a wall.
 As if, I was stranded canned within a drum and others spoke around it.
 Raju pointed towards the top of a hill in front and said, Dragnak (our destination for the day) lay beyond it.
 As I moved up the slopes towards the top, Niladri was ahead of me and rest came behind us.
 My ears would unclog only to be blocked again and it continued throughout the rest of the day.
 That said, I wasn’t feeling that bad as I was, on the pass.
 As we crossed the top, we saw no signs of any village.
 Raju was ahead of us and he signaled the way we had to take towards Dragnak.
 The slope was gentle beyond the top and we kept going down at a brisk speed till we reached a river flowing through the gorges.
 There was no sign of Raju as he moved ahead to arrange for our stay at Dragnak.
 We were in a dilemma.
 Are we on the right track?
 Niladri was confident that we were, but I had my doubts.
-But we kept moving along the river banks, sometimes walking over the rocks and boulders that dotted its bed.
-It was getting darker and it started to snow.
+We kept moving along the river banks, sometimes walking over the rocks and boulders that dotted its bed.
+It was getting darker and it started snowing.
 Snow balls of the sizes of tapioca sago kept coming down upon us.
 As we moved along, it intensified.
 We were going along, with no signs of a village in sight, the sky was getting darker with the snowfall intensifying.
 Finally, midway through our journey, we met Doranath.
 He was going back up with a flask of warm water.
 We heard that Siddhartha da was stranded at the top (from where we came down to the river gorge) with all his water exhausted and he wasn’t able to move further without it.
 For all that, Doranath had to go back up at least 5-6 km and bring him down again!
 Imagine, if we had to do the same!
 Doranath confirmed that we were on the right path and after sometime, we could see the roofs of the lodges at Dragnak.

 By the time we entered the lodge, we were drenched to our bones.
 We quickly changed and headed towards the dining place.
 As usual, it was warm and filled with trekkers.
 We ordered our tea.
 It was a different feeling altogether.
 The final hurdle on this trek was behind us (or so we thought!).
-Rest of our members also arrived one after the other.
+Rest of our members also arrived one after another.
 To celebrate the safe passage of Cho La, we drank beer.
 The porters and guide Raju joined the party.
 We were at 4700 m.